cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 restore the VM to its previous state using the previously saved VM snapshot.

-The snapshot is created using the hypervisor's native snapshot facility.
 The VM snapshot includes not only the data volumes, but optionally also whether the VM is running or turned off (CPU state) and the memory contents.
 The snapshot is stored in OOTC's primary storage.